Inslaw: Judge Bason not reappointed

-Bankruptcy Court Judge Bason was appointed to the District of Columbia Bankruptcy Court in February 1984 for a four-year term.
+Judge Bason was appointed to the District of Columbia Bankruptcy Court in February 1984 for a four-year term.
 He sought re-appointment early in 1987, but was informed in December that the Court of Appeals had chosen another candidate.
 Judge Bason then suggested in a letter to the Court of Appeals that DOJ might have improperly influenced the selection process because of his bench ruling for Inslaw.
 After learning of this letter, DOJ lawyers moved to recuse Judge Bason from the Inslaw case, but their motion was rejected, and Judge Bason remained on the case until the expiration of his term on February 8, 1988.
 In early February, Judge Bason filed a lawsuit seeking to prevent the judge the Court of Appeals had selected for the District of Columbia Bankruptcy Court from taking office, but the suit was rejected.
 Bason's last actions in the case were to file a written ruling on Inslaw's adversary proceeding, and to award damages and attorneys fees to Inslaw.

 Appeals of the bankruptcy suit

 After Judge Bason left the bench, the Inslaw bankruptcy was assigned to Baltimore bankruptcy judge James Schneider.
 Schneider accepted Inslaw's reorganization plan at the end of 1988 after a cash infusion from IBM.
-In the meanwhile, DOJ filed an appeal of Judge Bason's adversary suit ruling in the District of Columbia Circuit Court.
+In the meantime, DOJ filed an appeal of Judge Bason's adversary suit ruling in the District of Columbia Circuit Court.
 In November 1989, Circuit Court Judge William Bryant upheld Bason's ruling.
 Reviewing the case under the "clear error" standard for reversal, Bryant wrote: "[T]here is convincing, perhaps compelling support for the findings set forth by the bankruptcy court."

 DOJ appealed the Circuit Court decision and in May 1991, the Court of Appeals found the DOJ had not violated the automatic stay provisions of the bankruptcy code and that the Bankruptcy Court therefore lacked jurisdiction over Inslaw's claims against DOJ.
 It vacated the Bankruptcy Court's rulings and dismissed Inslaw's complaint.
 Inslaw appealed the decision to the Supreme Court, which declined to hear the case.

 Federal investigations

 Inslaw's allegations against the Justice Department led to a number of investigations, including internal Department probes and Congressional investigations by the Senate's Permanent Subcommittee on Investigations (PSI) and the House Judiciary Committee.
 The DOJ eventually appointed a special counsel to investigate.
 After the special counsel issued his report, Inslaw responded with a lengthy rebuttal.
 The DOJ then re-examined the special counsel's findings, resulting in the release of a final Department review.
 During these federal investigations, Inslaw began making allegations of a broad, complex conspiracy to steal PROMIS, involving many more people and many more claims than the bankruptcy proceedings had covered.
 These later allegations are described below under the investigations which examined them.